-Best free Android apps primary school children
+Best apps for primary school children

 A game of imagination and building skill, LEGO App4+ is aimed at children from ages four to seven years.
 Build your own truck, then use it to bring your cargo to its right destination, and collect coins to earn more LEGO parts. fun, educational and satisfying.
 And that's just for the parents.

 Hairy Letters is helpful in learning to write letters, and Alphabetic is sort of educational as you have to spot the each letter of the alphabet in increasingly hard animated patterns.